Shians/Nextflow-docs/docs/Outputs.md

 # Outputs

-This document summarizes the different output types available for Nextflow processes.
+This page summarizes the different output types available for Nextflow processes.
 Use these declarations to specify how data is emitted from your process scripts.

 ### val